Have you suffered a fracture caused by a car crash? Call us today. Don’t settle for less than you’re owed!

 Types of Fractures

-When it comes to car accidents, broken bones most-commonly occur to the arms and hands, legs and feet, collarbone, sternum, and ribs.
-In more-serious collisions, fractures can occur to the pelvis, spine, or even the skull.
+When it comes to auto accidents, broken bones most-commonly occur to the arms/wrists and hands, legs/knees and feet, collarbone, sternum, and ribs.
+In more-serious collisions, fractures can occur to the hip and pelvis, spine, or even the skull.
 There are varying degrees of fractures, which can present in different ways.

 - Transverse fractures occur when the bone breaks at across the bone’s axis.